 Substance use

 Substance use disorders (SUD) affect people from all walks of life and all age groups.
 SUD is a treatable mental disorder that affects a person’s brain and behavior, leading to their inability to control their use of substances like legal or illegal drugs, alcohol, or addictive substances.
-Substances like alcohol, marijuana, and nicotine also are considered drugs.
+Substances like alcohol, marijuana, and nicotine are also considered drugs.
 When you’re addicted, you may continue using the drug despite the harm it causes.

 Fentanyl overdoses and deaths have increased over the past few years.
 Most people don't know it is a synthetic opioid up to 50 times stronger than heroin and 100 times stronger than morphine.

-Any drug not prescribed by a licensed pharmacy could contain a lethal dose of fentanyl.
+Any drug not prescribed by a licensed pharmacist could contain a lethal dose of fentanyl.
 Taking a few minutes to test your drug can be lifesaving.
 If fentanyl is detected, think twice about using your drug.

 If you choose to use.